The Isaac Roet Prize: €5,000 for your Social Project Business Plan

-Project proposals are now being accepted for the Isaac Roet Prize 2016.
+Project proposals are now being accepted for the Isaac Roet Prize 2017.
 Details on how to apply can be found below.
-The deadline for submissions has been extended to 20 August 2016.
+The deadline for submissions is Friday 1 September 2017.

 What is the Isaac Roet Prize?